 #4 Plant-Cluttered Houses Are Healthier Houses

-Sure, houseplants drop leaves, look unruly at times, and their pots scatter dirt, but you'll breathe easier around them, and possibly live longer, too.
+Sure, houseplants drop leaves and look unruly at times, and their pots scatter dirt.
+But you'll breathe easier around them and possibly live longer, too.

 Many houseplants remove toxins from the air (devil's ivy and peace lily are two examples).

 And studies have shown that having a bit of nature indoors reduces the type of stress that causes deadly cardiovascular problems.